Kirandeepkaur001/Kirandeepkaur001.github.io/linux/day2.md

     ### __vi Modes:__
     **_Command mode_** → You move around or delete/copy

     **_Insert mode_** → You can type and edit text

+      Press i → to go into Insert mode (you can now type) Type your content
+      Press Esc → to leave insert mode and go to command mode Type :w → to save (write)
+      Type :q → to quit
+      Type :wq → to save and quit
+      Type :q! → to force quit without saving

     ### **_vim_**